Which Is More Important: Formal or Informal Indonesian?

 Could Using Colloquial Indonesian Sound Rude?

-Is Colloquial Indonesian Slang?
+Is Colloquial Indonesian the Same as Slang?